HomeMature SkinSkincare Over 40: Simple Routine for Dry Mature Skin

 A simple skincare routine over 40 should focus on gentle cleansing, hydration, sunscreen, barrier support, and carefully chosen active ingredients.
 Dry mature skin often needs more moisture, less over-exfoliation, and a routine that protects the skin barrier.

 Skincare over 40 often works best when the routine becomes more supportive, less harsh, and more consistent.
+Dry, mature skin usually wants more moisture, less over-exfoliation, and a routine that protects the barrier rather than stripping it.

 Before you begin